jsxgraph/moodleformulas_jsxgraph/README.md

 ![screen 2](img/screen2.png)

-The above question can be realized with *formulas* (without JSXGraph) by supplying the following data:
+The above question can be realized with *formulas* by supplying the following data:

 ![screen 3](img/screen3.png)

 The variable *a* takes a random value out of the set *{2, 3}* and the variable *b* takes a random value out of the set *{10, 20}*.
 Since the student has to compute *ax+b* for the values *1, 2, 3, 4*, the correct values are precomputed in the global variables *y1, y2, y3, y4*.
 As correct answer we demand from the student the four values: *[y1, y2, y3, y4]*.
+If the question does not use JSXGraph there would be four input fields for the answers.

 ![screen 4](img/screen4.png)